unquietwiki/changerawr/ideas.md

 - [ ] ability to specify a custom logo for an SSO provider (will be added when I get around to media storage!)
 - [ ] update the MCP server so it can use scheduled publishing
 - [ ] collaboration ( real time, this is complicated! )
-- [ ] allow for inviting other staff members to work on the same changelog entry
+- [ ] allow for inviting other staff members to work on the same changelog entry - collaboration
 - [x] CLI for Changerawr
 - [ ] do stuff with the syncCommit and syncCommitMetadata (no ideas what I could do as of writing)
 - [x] extend markdown with custom elements (perhaps, can call it Changerawr Universal Markdown engine) - CUM